Get the most recent information on South Australia's response to the Coronavirus pandemic.

 State Emergency Relief Fund (SERF)

-You can donate to the State Emergency Relief Fund (SERF) if it has been activated for a particular disaster.
 The SERF Committee is independent of government and is responsible for the fair distribution of 100% of the funds to those most in need.

 Tax deductible donations to the SERF can be made in a number of ways.